-Retaining critical and confidential information is important when employees leave the organization, especially users that are in some administrative or management capacity.
+Retaining critical and confidential data is important when employees leave the organization, especially users that are in some administrative or management capacity.

 Through the use of Keeper’s secure “Account Transfer” feature, a user’s vault can be locked and then transferred to another user within the organization.
 The process of account transfer remains fully zero-knowledge, and the responsibility of performing the account transfers can be limited based on roles within the organization.
-For example, only the Engineering Manager can transfer the vault of an Engineer.
-Or the Marketing Manager can transfer the vault of the Marketing Coordinator.
+For example, only the Engineering Manager can transfer the vault of an Engineer or the Marketing Manager can only transfer the vault of a Marketing Coordinator.

-Keeper’s security model is based on the least privileged access model.
+Keeper’s security model is based on the least-privileged access, meaning, Keeper implements least-privileged policies, so when a user is a member of multiple roles, their net policy is most restrictive.
 Administration of groups can be delegated and restricted based on job function or any other criteria.

 Account Transfers are a one-directional action.
-The source account is deleted and the vault records are transferred to another user account.
+Upon account transfer, the source account is deleted and the vault records are transferred to another user account.

 Keeper’s Advanced Reporting & Alerts Module (ARA Module) provides event logging and log event tracking for over 75 event types, the ability to send event based alerts and the capability to log events to an external system.

-Create customized reports by specifying what criteria to filter and present in each column.
-Reports can now be filtered and saved based on Event types (Policy Changes, Sharing, Logins, etc), Users, and Attributes (Nodes, Devices, Location, etc).
+Admins can create customized reports by specifying what criteria to filter and present in each column.
+Reports can now be filtered and saved based on Event Types (Policy Changes, Sharing, Logins, etc), Users, and Attributes (Nodes, Devices, Location, etc).

 Alerts can be triggered based upon any event criteria, such as role policy changes, privileged password access or other security events.
-Alerts can be sent to SMS or email and also viewed within the Admin Console interface.
+Alerts can be sent via SMS or email and can also be viewed within the Admin Console interface.

-ARA Module Module integrates with 3rd party Security Information and Event Management (SIEM) tools for external logging.
+The ARA Module integrates with 3rd party Security Information and Event Management (SIEM) tools for external logging.
 Integrations include the following: